Three of Swords Tarot Card Meaning

 When reversed during change, this card indicates recovery and relief.
 You’ve confronted the storm and can see the sun peeking through.
 Allow yourself to move forward without reopening wounds.
 Release resentment, embrace forgiveness and trust that healing makes space for new beginnings.

-Three of Swords: Growth and Expansion
+Three of Swords: Growth and Expression

 Three of Swords: Intellect and Communication